comptoolsres/comptoolsres.github.io/py4e_reading_notes_1.md

   {% include note.html content="p.
 11: <b>1.8 What is a program?</b><br><br>There is a copy of the example code used in the Py4E text located at /ufrc/bsc4452/share/Class_Files/Py4E_files/code3/. " %}

 * p.
-16: **1.14 Exercises**: I do not assign the exercises, but do encourage you to think about and try some of them.
+16: **1.14 Exercises**: I usually do not assign the exercises, but do encourage you to think about and try some of them.
 They area good way to test yourself and build more fluency with the content of the chapters.